Our Guide for Suppliers

-Central England Co-operative will not tolerate poor ethical standards, and we expect our suppliers to challenge unethical behaviour.
+Central England Co-operative will not tolerate poor professional or ethical standards, and we expect our suppliers to challenge unprofessional or unethical behaviour within their own supply chains.
 Examples of unethical behaviour may include (but is not limited to): bullying, harassment, discrimination and any other unfair practices committed at a personal or corporate level.

 As an ethical business, we are committed to respecting and protecting human rights and support the goals of the UK’s Modern Slavery Act (2015).
 Our Modern Slavery statement can be found here.